wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

         - **Component Connection**: Select an organization, a project in that organization, and a component in the selected project.

     2. In the left navigation menu, click **Dependencies**  and then **Connections**.
 This page lists all the existing connections.
     3. Click **+Create**.
-This opens the marketplace view where you can browse and search for services or databases.
+This opens the Marketplace view where you can browse and search for services or databases.
     4. Click the **Services** tab.
 You can search and apply filters to efficiently find a service.
     5. Click on the service you want to connect to.
     6. Enter a name and a description for the connection and then click **Next**.
 This displays the **Service URL** for both development and production environments.